Table of contents

 - The sale tax (2% of the sale value)

 - Earthquake insurance

 - Property evaluation costs and property survey report costs

 Yes, this is possible.
-However, you must be very careful before receiving the sale amount in your foreign account, do not sign the final sale document at the land registry office and do not instructions your attorney to finalise the sale account.
+However, you must be very careful before receiving the sale proceeds in your foreign account, do not sign the final sale document at the land registry office and do not instructions your attorney to finalise the sale account.

-A lawyer will organise all of the relevant documentation and prepare the sale contracts.
+A lawyer will organise all the relevant documentation and prepare the sale contracts.
 Not that the ability to agree on the appropriate terms and conditions for your property sale is a stressful and delicate process for foreign nationals and legal advice is crucial to avoid issues arising later.
 To make the sale process smooth and fast when selling property in Turkey, a lawyer will usually provide the services listed below: